Medical Laboratory Analysis and Sciences Journal

 c.
 Name of affiliation for each author

-The author name should be accompanied by complete affiliation address and corresponding email.
+The author's name should be accompanied by a complete affiliation address and corresponding email.

 Abstract, which comprised of approximately 150 until 250 words, provides a brief description of research problems, aims, the method used, and results.
 It emphasizes research results in which written in single line spacing with left and right margin, 3 to 5 keywords must be written to describe the research scope observed as well as the main terms undergirding the research.
 These keywords can be single and/or combined words.

 Keywords: Written in English 3-5 words or groups of words, written alphabetically.

 This section could also provide the expected results.
 The introduction must be written in single line spacing.
 The introduction comprises of: (1) research problem; (2) insight and problem solve planning; (3) summary of theoretical studies and the results of the present study (state of the art), related to the observed problems (gap), and (4) research aims.

 The introduction section comprises the first portion of the manuscript, and it should be written using the simple present tense.
 Additionally, abbreviations and explanations are included in this section.
 The main goal of the introduction is to convey basic information to the readers without obligating them to investigate previous publications and to provide clues as to the results of the present study (references should be selected from updated publication with a higher impact factor, traceable, and prestigious sourcebooks).
 To do this, the subject of the article should be thoroughly reviewed, and the aim of the study should be clearly stated immediately after discussing the basic references.